jgm/pandoc/doc/lua-filters.md

 :   Fetches the given source from a URL or local file.
     Returns two values:  the contents of the file and the mime type (or an empty string).

+    Returns:

+    -   the entries MIME type, or nil if the file was not found.
+    -   contents of the file, or nil if the file was not found.

     Usage: